-[PROHIBITION OF SALES TO EEA RETAIL INVESTORS: The Senior Preferred MREL Eligible Notes are not intended to be offered, sold or otherwise made available to and should not be offered, sold or otherwise made available to any retail investor in the European Economic Area (the "EEA").
-For these purposes, a retail investor means a person who is one (or more) of: (i) a retail client as defined in point (11) of Article 4(1) of Directive 2014/65/EU ("MIFID II"); (ii) a customer within the meaning of Directive (EU) 2016/97 (the "Insurance Distribution Directive"), where that customer would not qualify as a professional client as defined in point (10) of Article 4(1) of MiFID II; or (iii) not a qualified investor as defined in point e) of Article 2 of Regulation (EU) 2017/1129 (as amended) (the "Prospectus Regulation").
-Consequently, no key information document required by Regulation (EU) No 1286/2014 (the "PRIIPS Regulation") for offering or selling the Senior Preferred MREL Eligible Notes or otherwise making them available to any retail investor in the EEA may be unlawful under the PRIIPs Regulation.]
+[PROHIBITION OF SALES TO EEA RETAIL INVESTORS: The Senior Preferred Notes are not intended to be offered, sold or otherwise made available to and should not be offered, sold or otherwise made available to any retail investor in the European Economic Area (the "EEA").
+For these purposes, a retail investor means a person who is one (or more) of: (i) a retail client as defined in point (11) of Article 4(1) of Directive 2014/65/EU ("MiFID II"); (ii) a customer within the meaning of Directive (EU) 2016/97 (the "Insurance Distribution Directive"), where that customer would not qualify as a professional client as defined in point (10) of Article 4(1) of MiFID II; or (iii) not a qualified investor as defined in point e) of Article 2 of Regulation (EU) 2017/1129 (as amended) (the "Prospectus Regulation").
+Consequently, no key information document required by Regulation (EU) No 1286/2014 (the "PRIIPs Regulation") for offering or selling the Senior Preferred Notes or otherwise making them available to retail investors in the EEA has been prepared and therefore offering or selling the Senior Preferred Notes or otherwise making them available to any retail investor in the EEA may be unlawful under the PRIIPs Regulation.]

-[PROHIBITION OF SALES TO UK RETAIL INVESTORS: The Senior Preferred MREL Eligible Notes are not intended to be offered, sold or otherwise made available to and should not be offered, sold or otherwise made available to any retail investor in the United Kingdom ("UK").
+[PROHIBITION OF SALES TO UK RETAIL INVESTORS: The Senior Preferred Notes are not intended to be offered, sold or otherwise made available to and should not be offered, sold or otherwise made available to any retail investor in the United Kingdom ("UK").
 For these purposes, a retail investor means a person who is one (or more) of: (i) a retail client, as defined in point (8) of Article 2 of Regulation (EU) No 2017/565 as it forms part of domestic law by virtue of the European Union (Withdrawal) Act 2018 ("EUWA"); (ii) a customer within the meaning of the provisions of the Financial Services and Markets Act 2000 (as amended, the "FSMA") and any rules or regulations made under the FSMA to implement Directive (EU) 2016/97, where that customer would not qualify as a professional client, as defined in point (8) of Article 2(1) of Regulation (EU) No 600/2014 as it forms part of domestic law by virtue of the EUWA.
-Consequently no key information document required by Regulation (EU) No 1286/2014 as it forms part of domestic law by virtue of the EUWA (the "UK PRIIPs Regulation") for offering or selling the Senior Preferred MREL Eligible Notes or otherwise making them available to retail investors in the UK has been prepared and therefore offering or selling the Senior Preferred MREL Eligible Notes or otherwise making them available to retail investors in the UK has been prepared and therefore offering or selling the Senior Preferred MREL Eligible Notes or otherwise making them available to retail investors in the UK has been prepared and therefore offering or selling the Senior Preferred MREL Eligible Notes or otherwise making them available to retail investors in the UK has been prepared and therefore offering or selling the Senior Preferred MREL Eligible Notes or otherwise making them available to any retail investor in the UK may be unlawful under the UK PRIIPs Regulation.]
+Consequently no key information document required by Regulation (EU) No 1286/2014 as it forms part of domestic law by virtue of the EUWA (the "UK PRIIPs Regulation") for offering or selling the Senior Preferred Notes or otherwise making them available to retail investors in the UK has been prepared and therefore offering or selling the Senior Preferred Notes or otherwise making them available to any retail investor in the UK may be unlawful under the UK PRIIPs Regulation.]